- Dr Simon Leigh,

 - PhD - (Birmingham), MSci (Birmingham)

 Fax: +44 (0)24 76 418922

-The group website can be found at http://www2.warwick.ac.uk/fac/sci/eng/research/sensors/dmtl/
+The group website can be found at: http://go.warwick.ac.uk/dmtl

 SET for Britain Silver Medal

-On the 12th March 2012, I presented a poster detailing my research at the prestigious SET for Britain competition.
+On the 12th March 2012, Dr Leigh presented a poster detailing his research at the prestigious SET for Britain competition.
 The event entailed presenting a poster to members of both Houses of Parliament at Westminster along with expert judges.
-Awards are made on the basis of the very best research work and results by an early-stage or early-career researcher.
-I was awarded the Silver medal in the Engineering category
+Awards were made on the basis of the very best research work and results by an early-stage or early-career researcher.
+Dr Leigh was awarded the Silver medal in the Engineering category

 SET for Britain is run by The Parliamentary and Scientific Committee with a series of subject prizes offered in collaboration with The Royal Academy of Engineering, The Institute of Physics, the Society of Biology, The Royal Society of Chemistry, the Physiological Society, the Wellcome Trust and the Society of Chemical Industry, with financial support from BP, Airbus/EADS, The Institution of Engineering and Technology, AgChem Access, Oxford Instruments, IBMS and GE Hitachi.

 You can read the University of Warwick press release here at http://www2.warwick.ac.uk/newsandevents/pressreleases/warwick_researcher_takes/

 You can read the RAEng press release at http://www.raeng.org.uk/news/releases/shownews.htm?NewsID=733

 You can read the IET press release here at http://www.theiet.org/membership/member-news/28a/set-for-britain.cfm